We love our community’s constant ability to challenge

 *THIS STORY WAS ORIGINALLY PUBLISHED IN August 2015 and reflects updated changes to the introduction and layout

 “We do indeed use mood boards at LLB.
 Here are my thoughts.
 The use of mood boards plays a critical role in brainstorming for seasonal campaigns and creative concepts.
-Mood boards are the art director’s “sketch books.”
-While in the concept phase, the board works as a central location to pin up images, phrases, fonts, colors, artwork, etc. Mood boards facilitate a cohesive thematic sensibility, which inspire new ideas for location and studio photo shoots.
+Mood boards are the art director’s “sketchbooks.”
+While in the concept phase, the board works as a central location to pin up images, phrases, fonts, colors, artwork, etc. Mood boards facilitate a cohesive thematic sensibility, which inspires new ideas for location and studio photo shoots.
 They’re a great way to collaborate, get quick input, remove items that aren’t working, and eventually develop a strong point of view with visuals to support the vision.
 All artists have their tools that aid creative development.
 Mood boards support organization and creative fluidity.
 I’m a fan of both digital and tactic boards and encourage their use to harbor creative relationships, foster innovative ideas, and organize personal and professional projects.”

 “As a designer, being inspired is a huge part of being able to sustain the motivation to create.
 Although I do not adhere to the tradition of building ideas using mood boards, I do have my own way of developing and cultivating my inspiration into something unique.
 In using the web as my primary source for inspiration, I constantly find myself referring to bloggers and designers that I have been following for years.
 I have grown to count on this group of creative people to keep me constantly inspired.
 Through fashion, photography, interiors, and more, all of this inspiration is extremely valuable when creating my own ideas.
 I use a journal every day to sketch and write down what my mind has made of the constant overwhelming day-to-day inspiration.
 Keeping a journal feels like a huge accomplishment when you fill an entire book with your own ideas!”